gvcallen/parax/docs/examples/bayesian_inference.md

 # 3. Running the sampler

-Mext we generate some noisy dummy data (with a true weight of `2.5` and a true bias of `1.0`) and set up our MCMC sampler.
+Now we generate some noisy dummy data (with a true weight of `2.5` and a true bias of `1.0`) and set up our MCMC sampler.
 We'll use the No-U-Turn Sampler (NUTS) without window adaptation, initialize the state, define the sampling loop using `jax.lax.scan`, and finally run the sampler.

 <!-- pytest-codeblocks:cont -->
 ```python